tahsinAmin/ShareTrip-Bus-Info/README.md

 [x] Navbar and Search Modifier needs to be fixed at the top [x] Ticket 3 having extra space between border and right [] Narbar hover color needs to be corrected.
+[] Lef space created for hidden car icons.
+Needs to be removed.
+[] Modify Search Button needs to be smaller.
+[] SearchModifier needs to be corrected once I get to know how to add xs breakpointx`

 - Make it responsive
 - How to make icons have different color when the buttons is active?